KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 Buffer view could have `byteStride` property.
-It means byte-distance between consequential elements and it is mandatory when `target` equals to ARRAY_BUFFER.
-When `target` is ELEMENT_ARRAY_BUFFER, `byteStride` must be 0.
+It means byte-distance between consequential elements.
+This field  is defined only for buffer views that contain vertex attributes.

 Buffers and buffer views do not contain type information.
 They simply define the raw data for retrieval from the file.
 Objects within the glTF file (meshes, skins, animations) access buffers or buffer views via *accessors*.